Is your team toxic, tolerable or thriving?

 My prescription?
 Support.

 The best thing when you're working in a toxic team is to get some support.
-This could be mentoring, counseling, legal advice, or simply another job.
-Anything that will support you to progress through the toxic situation.
+This could be mentoring, counseling, legal advice, or simply another job... anything that will support you to progress through the toxic situation.

 Tapped out teams

-You're probably in a tapped-out team.
+You're in a tapped-out team.

 My prescription?
 Openness.

 In a tapped-out culture, something is happening beneath the surface that people are afraid to talk about.
+(This is totally normal; most of us haven't been trained how to have those sorts of conversations.)

 Tolerable teams